We may earn affiliate commissions for the recommended products. Learn more.

 In the case of smart rings, we also looked into the following aspects of both the RingConn Gen 2 and the Oura Ring 4 smart rings:

 • Sensor accuracy (30%).
 The whole point of wearing a smart ring is for the device to accurately track your heart rate, sleep data, and fitness metrics.
 That’s why sensor accuracy is the first thing we checked.
-Namely, we specifically looked into user feedback about how accurate the ring readings were based on their user experience.
+And while pinpointing accuracy is rather complex, we looked at user feedback on how accurate the ring readings were based on their experience.

 • Battery life (25%).
 A high-quality smart ring should be able to track your health-related metrics 24/7 for at least a few days on a single charge.
 With that in mind, we evaluated the devices’ battery lives, paying attention to both reported runtimes and charging speeds.